golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 `ya-provider` allows to fine tune config created with `golemsp settings` using commands `config`, `preset`, `profile`, and `exe-utnit`.

-Additionally it allows to configre certificate _keystore_ and domain _whitelist_.
+Additionally it allows to configure certificate _keystore_ and domain _whitelist_.

 ### Keystore